tdkeating/tdkeating.github.io/_projects/ei_benefits_analysis.md

 University of Washington, Seattle

 This is an independent research study exploring the distribution of Employment Insurance (EI) benefits in Canada.
-The study performs prevalence mapping of the proportion of individuals at least 15 years old receiving EI benefits in Canada, as well as performs spatial regression on this data.
+The study performs prevalence mapping of the proportion of individuals at least 15 years old receiving EI benefits in Canada.
+As well, it performs spatial regression on this data, to determine whether the proportion receiving EI benefits varies by the make-up of census divisions.

 It is based on data from Statistics Canada; [Employment Insurance Statistics](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1410032301), [2016 Census Profile](https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/prof/details/page.cfm?Lang=E&Geo1=PR&Code1=01&Geo2=PR&Code2=01&Data=Count&SearchText=01&SearchType=Begins&SearchPR=01&B1=All&Custom=&TABID=3), and [geographic shapefiles of Canada](https://www12.statcan.gc.ca/census-recensement/2011/geo/bound-limit/bound-limit-eng.cfm).